technologiestiftung/service-agentinnen/README.md

 1. Create the image using you preferred software (e.g. Sketch)
 2. Export the image in both PNG and WEBP format in the following widths: 400px, 600px, 800px (you may skip some of the widths if they are not needed for your use case).
 Create exports with the following structure: `{name}-{width}.{format}`, e.g. `hero-800.webp`
+3. Your software might have not exported the images in the most compressed way.
+Double-check if further reduction of file size is possible.
-3. In the site, use the partial in `src/_includes/partials/picture.liquid` to render the image.
+4. In the site, use the partial in `src/_includes/partials/picture.liquid` to render the image.
 See the comments in the partial for usage instructions.
-4. If the image will be rendered in such a way that the 800px-wide image does not suffize, consider adjusting the `picture.liquid` to the new requirements.
+5. If the image will be rendered in such a way that the 800px-wide image does not suffize, consider adjusting the `picture.liquid` to the new requirements.
 For our _current_ state no image needs to be wider than 800px.

 ## Data